 Secondly, by having a job in Canada before you leave your home country, you will improve your chances of getting permanent residence in Canada.
 Most of Canada’s immigration programs need you to have a job offer in order to be considered eligible but there are programs that don’t require that you have one but will give you extra points just for having one.
 For example, the Express Entry system, which doesn’t require a job offer to qualify, will allocate between 50 and 200 CRS points to you if you have a valid Canadian job offer.

 Another advantage is that it will give you more financial freedom.
 Knowing that you will be receiving a steady income, as soon as you arrive, means that you can put your hard-earned money to better use.
 Perhaps you’ve always set your heart on a nature lover’s holiday destination in one of Canada’s 13 provinces or would like to set some money aside for your child’s university tuition.
 Having a job offer will make it easier to make your Canadian dream come true.

 How to Get a Job Offer in Canada in 5 Easy Steps

-Getting a job offer in Canada is slightly different from applying for a job in your home country as there are extra steps that need to be taken in order to qualify.
+Getting a job offer in Canada is slightly different from applying for a job in your home country, as there are extra steps that need to be taken in order to qualify.
 We’ve listed below 4 easy steps to get a Canadian job offer in 2020-21 to help set you on the path to new opportunities and optimize your chances of success.